Morgan Mounds: Morgan effigy

 A carved deer antler figure known as the "Morgan effigy" was found in fill dirt taken by the landowner in 1985 from one of the mounds.
 The artistic stylization of the small sculpture shows it to have been a human death figure.
 The presence of bones in the same fill dirt means it may have been interred with a prominent member of the community.
 It is the only known Coles Creek culture artwork to be found that is not made from ceramic.
 The effigy is part of a permanent display at the Alliance Center in nearby downtown Abbeville, Louisiana.
 A drawing of it is used as the logo for the Vermilion Historical Society.

 Nearby sites

 Other smaller non-mound sites in the area have also produced material from the Coastal Coles Creek period.
-Investigations in 1946 by Robert Wauchope at the Little Pecan Island Site (16 CM 43), near Grand Chenier, Louisiana in Cameron Parish, produced ceramic chronologies dating to between 800-1100 CE.
+Investigations in 1946 by Robert Wauchope at the Little Pecan Island Site (16 CM 43), near Grand Chenier, Louisiana in Cameron Parish, produced ceramic chronologies dating to between 800 and 1100 CE.
 A number of flexed burials were also found at the site.